garylirocks/quickrefs/azure-compute.markdown

     --port 80
   ```

-- Agree the terms of a Marketplace image (in the Portal, you will see this at the last step when you create a VM)
+- Accept the legal terms of a Marketplace image

+  - In the Portal, you will see the terms at the last step when you create a VM
+  - You can also find the offering is enabled in "Programmatic deployment" blade of the subscription
+  - Could be created with Terraform resource `azurerm_marketplace_agreement`

   ```sh
   az vm image terms accept \